dotnet/docs/docs/core/extensions/options.md

 An options class:

-- It allows for either parameterless constructors, or for constructors where all parameters have default values
+- Must be a non-abstract class with either a public parameterless constructor, or a public constructor where all parameters have default values.
-- Properties can be read-write, or read-init only
+- All bindable properties must be read-write, or init only.
+Fields are **not** bound.

 The following code: